 Machine Learning (ML)

-The project aims to detect user anomalies and inference patterns in wireless networks, targeting to improve the data rates of communication systems.
+The project aims to detect user anomalies and inference patterns in wireless networks, with the goal of improving communication systems' data rates.

 *The results of the tests were published at an international conference.
 The statistical method was adopted by a local startup company (GOHM) for vehicle localization and data.